 Average Weather in Komatsu Japan

-In Komatsu, the temperature typically varies from 32°F to 87°F over the course of the year, and is rarely below 27°F or above 94°F.
+In Komatsu, the summers are short, warm, muggy, and mostly cloudy; the winters are chilly, windy, and partly cloudy; and it is wet year round.
+Over the course of the year, the temperature typically varies from 32°F to 87°F and is rarely below 27°F or above 94°F.

 The hot season lasts for 2.8 months, from June 26 to September 20, with an average daily high temperature above 78°F. The hottest day of the year is August 9, with an average high of 87°F and low of 74°F.